metacpan/network-infrastructure/domains.md

 http://search.cpan.org/ && http://cpansearch.perl.org/ - redirects

   * Can not use fastly as we don't actually own these, just fake it
-  * Currently on old BM box
+  * Instructions updated to use bm-mc-01

 ## Fastly - CDN